darey-io/globomantics-vagrant/README.md

 I use VMs for the Consul cluster.
 My desired configuration is to ultimately use kubernetes for consul.
 But for now, lets stick with the VMs.

 ## OS on all nodes:
+- Distributor ID: Ubuntu
+- Description:    Ubuntu 16.04.4 LTS
+- Release:        16.04
+- Codename:       xenial

 ## Notes:
--After first time logon to any of the servers with docker installed, you will need to run the below command
+- After first time logon to any of the servers with docker installed, you will need to run the below command
 ```su $USER```